MercedesSands/us_stocks/README.md

 Software Engineer
 ------------------

-I am a software engineer and my stregths are Python, SQL, Backend Development, DevOps, Machine Learning, and Data Science.
+I am a software engineer and my stregths are Python, SQL, Backend Development, DevOps, and Machine Learning.

 * 🌍  I'm based in San Diego, CA
 * 🖥️  See my portfolio at [MercedesSandsTech](http://mercedessandstech.com)